ThePieBaker90/On-The-Rim/Mechanics/Psycast Information/Psycasts.md

 ## Psycast Effects
 - There are five types of psycast effects; immediate, recurring, passive, affliction and delayed.
 All effects will not occur if the psycast has ended.
 - Psycast effects that affect creatures affect all creatures, this includes the caster and their allies.
+- The first line of psycast effects is usually an overview of the effects of the psycast.
+These do not have any tangible effects on their own and are only for ease of reading and flavor.
 ### Immediate Effects
 - Immediate effects occur only once, when the psycast enters the cast phase.
 	- For example, [[Cinder]] has only immediate effects.